 Norton, a 9 year old rat terrier mix receives one of the first vaccines in the Vaccinations Against Canine Cancer Study (VACCS)

 - Calviri is conducting the world’s largest canine vaccine study to test the efficacy of a preventative vaccine against cancer.
 Through the ASU Foundation and in collaboration with Colorado State University we are using a $6.4 M grant from Open Philanthropy Project to fund the vaccine study in dogs.
 This ongoing clinical cancer trial (VACCS) is testing a preventative vaccine to protect against all major cancers.
 A patent is filed on its composition.

 - Calviri has funding from the Gateway Foundation to conduct a therapeutic trial against pediatric DIPG brain cancer (diffuse intrinsic pontine glioma).
-Starting in Q1 2020, it will be conducted at Phoenix Children’s and National Children’s Hospitals.
+Vaccine candidates have been discovered and selected for formulation.

 - In a collaborative trial with MD Anderson serum samples from cancer patients that received checkpoint inhibitor immunotherapy were tested on the frameshift peptide arrays.
 Results indicate that responders can be distinguished from non-responders.
 Additional patient samples have been collected to extend this effort toward a companion diagnostic for immunotherapeutic treatments.